balb/MyReactApp/readme.md

 ## Tasks

 1. ~~Make a menu tree thing for AdventureWorks Categories and Subcategories.~~
-2. List products for a given Subcategory
+2. ~~List products for a given Subcategory~~
 3. Edit products
 4. Validation, client and server side

+## Review
+* Visual Studio is very slow starting up.
+Should the project be split out to client side / server side projects?
+Switch off SPA stuff?

+## Questions and next steps
+* How do you do locally scoped css like Vue.js?
+* How to secure API calls?